-- memory (mandatory): an integer providing the amount of RAM to provide to an instance provisioned from the machine image (in MB). - hwType (optional): an integer providing the hardware type for the machine image.
-This is the VMware hardware type: 4 (ESXi>3.x), 7 (ESXi>4.x) or 9 (ESXi>5.x) - installation (optional): an object providing low-level installation or first boot options.
+- memory (mandatory): an integer providing the amount of RAM to provide to an instance provisioned from the machine image (in MB). - hwType (optional): the VMware hardware type: 4 (ESXi>3.x), 7 (ESXi>4.x) or 9 (ESXi>5.x) - installation (optional): an object providing low-level installation or first boot options.
 These override any installation - diskSize (mandatory): an integer providing the disk size of the machine image to create.
 Note, this overrides any disk size information in the stack.
 This cannot be used if an advanced partitioning table is defined in the stack.